vuralevren/altogic-auth-next13/README.md

 ### Register Page
 On this page, we will show a form to sign up with email and password.
 We will use fetch function to call our `sign-up API`.

-We will save the session and user info to state and storage if the API return session.
+We will save the session and user info to state and storage if the API returns session.
 The user will be redirected to the profile page.

 If `signUpWithEmail` does not return the session, the user must confirm the email so we will show the success message.